danyi1212/celery-insights/CONFIGURATION.md

 Default: `False`

-Enables Celery Insights to run in debug mode.
+Enables Celery Insights to run in debug mode, that includes hot-reload, response tracebacks and Celery event logs.

 # Setup with Config File